 - Assemble the reindeer hands using the example pictured.

 - Have the child glue the ribbon, eye, and nose on.
 Grownups can show them an example but feel the freedom to let them assemble it themselves.
 Embrace the imperfection!

 - Prompt the child to finish this sentence: “That’s my reindeer!
 Its nose is so_____.”

-This is where the language comprehension comes in, and it may look different for every age.
+Language comprehension will look different for every age group.
 Toddlers and preschoolers may come up with something literal from the book, or completely abstract.
-Examples include, but are not limited to: shiny, bumpy, rubbery, sparkly, glittery, red, big, little, rough, smooth, icky, sticky, or even made up words!
-Toddlers and preschoolers may compare the nose to something that is more familiar, such as apple, raspberry, ball, or a specific toy.
+Examples include, but are not limited to: shiny, bumpy, rubbery, sparkly, glittery, red, big, little, rough, smooth, icky, sticky, or even made-up words!
+Toddlers and preschoolers may compare the nose to something that is more familiar, such as an apple, raspberry, ball, or a specific toy.

 When reading the book to your baby, take note if he/she prefers a specific page.
 Which sensory object does he/she like to touch?
 Does one make them giggle?
 Do they do an extra adorable wiggle of delight on a certain page?
 Use that description to fill in the printable prompt!

 Extra note: If you are a busy momma like me, you may not remember in two days why you chose that specific description word for your baby’s canvas.
 Write it on the back so years down the road you’ll have that delightful memory!